-Gilbert Gottfried Net Worth: Gilbert Gottfried is an American stand-up comedian, actor and voice artist who has a net worth of $8 million at the time of his death.
+Gilbert Gottfried was an American stand-up comedian, actor and voice artist who had a net worth of $8 million at the time of his death.
 He was perhaps best known for his roles in Disney's "Aladdin" animated films, the PBS Kids Go!
-Show "Cyberchase", and "Teenage Mutant Ninja Turtles", among others.
+Show "Cyberchase", "Problem Child," and "Teenage Mutant Ninja Turtles", among others.
 He was a popular stand-up comedian for decades and lent his famously-shrill voice to numerous video games and commercials.
 In recent years Gilbert was one of the most-popular and highest-paid celebrities on Cameo.

 Unfortunately for Gottfried, his single season on "Saturday Night Live" proved to be a huge disappointment.
 His appearances were rare, and at the end of the year he and the show agreed to part ways.
 Gottfried caught a huge break not long after leaving "Saturday Night Live" when the recently launched MTV network hired the comedian to do a series of improvised promos.
 The short spots were a huge hit for the fledgling network and helped put Gottfried on the radar of the network's young audience.
 His next big break came courtesy of Bill Cosby, who saw the MTV spots and requested that Gottfried audition for a role on his NBC sitcom, "The Cosby Show".
 Over the next few years Gottfried made several appearances on the hit show.
 In addition, Gottfried, who by now had made screeching and squinting his trademark, regularly appeared on "Late Night With David Letterman", "Hollywood Squares", "The Howard Stern Show" and "The Tonight Show With Jay Leno".
 For several years he also hosted his own late-night movie show, "USA Up All Night".
 He also provided the voice for the Aflac duck in numerous TV spots.